philmurtagh101/my-MS1-astroclub-site/README.md

 ## UX
 The UX process employs the 5 planes approach as follows:
 ### Astroclub Objectives
-* (Enable a site called Astroclub) Provide site visitors and club members with a resource comprising regionally relevant information on astronomy
+* (Enable a site called Astroclub) Provide site visitors and club members with a resource comprising regionally relevant information on astronomy mainly via YourSky
-* (Provide callout or hero statement) Provide a small impactful showcase of what astronomy is about
+* (Provide callout or hero statement) Provide a small impactful showcase of what astronomy is about enabled by a carousel
 * (Provide images showcase - NB: no member upload on this version) - Provide a gallery of astrophotography (images contributed by members of club)
 * (Frontend Only - no data capture) Allow members to login / register to join club
+* (Frontend Only - no data capture) Allow visitors to leave a message
 * (Location specific link -from "ClearOutside") Give up to date information on nighttime viewing conditions
 * (Static Only) - Give a monthly Astonomy related events list together with a map of the area's night sky
+* (Not implemented - not feasible at this time) Provide member login and registration backend
+* (Not implemented - not feasible at this time) Automate the YourSky features on Night Sky and Events - would require populating separate database
 * (Not implemented - not feasible at this time) Provide educational guides on observation and types of equipment and setups to use
 * (Not implemented - not feasible at this time) Be a pointer to a selection of resources on astronomy - education, buy and sell, events and meetups etc.
 * (Not implemented - not feasible at this time) Provision online tools to help members for observation
 * (Not implemented - not feasible at this time) Provide database and resources for members to upload contributions, calendar of events etc
+* (Not implemented - not feasible at this time) Capture locale information based on visitor IP and/or GPS to facilitate a geo context for nighttime viewing.

 ### Scope
 Scope will be defined in terms of 3 types of user - the CLUB, the member and the visitor.
 This to be done in the context of those objectives that are

 * As an astronomy club I want to provide in impactful landing page to attract visitors and new members in North Co.
 Dublin
+* As a Visitor I want to leave a message with the club
 * As a Member/ Visitor I want to access a link to give me  observation conditions in North Co Dublin
 * As a Member/ Visitor a gallery of images to view latest member astrophotography contributions
 * As a Member/Visitor I want to access social media to allow access to relevant clu contributions there.